GladysAssistant/v4-website/docs/scenes/calendar-event-is-coming.md

 - contains
 - has any name (will be triggered no matter what the name of the event is)

-You can use the event that triggered the scene in other actions after, like the message action:
+You can use the event that triggered the scene in any following actions, such as, for example, the message action:

 ![Using variable in message](../../static/img/docs/en/scenes/calendar-event-is-coming/msg-calendar-is-coming-en.jpg)